ati-ozgur/course-programming-languages/syllabus.md

 	- loops
 	- compiling and running programs

-There will be two examinations, midterm (%35) and final (%65).
+There will be two examinations, midterm (%40) and final (%60).
-Examinations questions will consists of:
+Examination questions will consists of:

 	- True/False questions
 	- Multiple choice questions
-	- Program output writing
+	- Program output writing (tracing)
 	- Code writing